Lauren Elaine Davidson

 Spoiler: Don't panic.
 It's pretty easy to avoid with standard precautions.

-We’re not done with COVID, not by a long shot (public behavior notwithstanding), and now we have warning signals of another contagious viral infection that is behaving in ways we haven’t seen before—monkeypox.
+We’re not done with COVID, not by a long shot (despite what public behavior looks like), and now we have another contagious viral infection that is behaving in ways we haven’t seen before—monkeypox.

 As always, I continue to make sure that I’m practicing proper sanitation, hygiene and standard precautions at all times.
 Unfortunately, massage therapists are currently not on the priority list for SF vaccine clinics.
 But, trust me, I will be monitoring this very closely!
 In the meantime, following proper precautions and sanitation procedures helps protect both clients and massage therapists.